Tokyo Game Show 2026: Historic 5-Day Dates, Ticket Giveaway, and New Teaser

 Are you wondering when Tokyo Game Show 2026 is happening?
 Have you heard rumors about expanded public days or are you just anxious to know when tickets go on sale?

 You aren’t alone.
 As one of the world’s largest gaming conventions, the Tokyo Game Show (TGS) is a bucket-list destination for gamers globally.
 But 2026 isn’t just another year—it marks the event’s 30th Anniversary.
-To celebrate, organizers are breaking tradition with the biggest scale and newest initiatives in TGS history.
+To celebrate, organizers are breaking tradition with the biggest scale and newest initiatives in TGS history, kicking off the excitement early with a brand-new teaser video.

 Whether you are booking a flight from the States or just following the news online, here is everything you need to know about the schedule, venue changes, and the massive upgrades coming to TGS 2026.